 Incidents

-Incidents allow us to correlate detections into incidents, improving threat investigations.
-Incidents are created automatically from detections, which significantly reduces alert triage time.
+Incidents allow us to correlate indicators into incidents, improving threat investigations.
+Incidents are created automatically from indicators, which significantly reduces alert triage time.
+Incidents provide a comprehensive view of security issues by grouping together relevant data, allowing administrators to analyze, prioritize, and respond effectively to potential cybersecurity incidents.

 Filtering the view